dqureshiumar/dqureshiumar/README.md

    - Codechef : dqureshiumar
    - Codeforces: dqureshiumar
    - Leetcode: dqureshiumar
--->Never give up, know your worth and work hard to achieve whatever you want and with a Good Professional Life maintain a Heathly life too by working out :).
+My Piece of Daily Motivation : Never give up, know your worth and work hard to achieve whatever you want and with a Good Professional Life maintain a Heathly life too by working out :).